mongodb-labs/ai-ml-pipeline-testing/README.md

 Within each subdirectory you should expect to have:
 - `run.sh`  --  This run script will handle any additional library installation, or steps to get the test suite running.
 Note, it does not need to include steps to scaffold the atlas database.
-- `database/` -- Optional directory where the `.evergreen/scaffold_atlas.py` will read and use to population a mongo database with collection information.
-Only provide this if your tests assume a pre-populated database
+- `database/` -- An optional directory used by `.evergreen/scaffold_atlas.py` to populate a MongoDB database with test data.
+Only provide this if your tests require pre-populated data.
 - `database/{collection}.json` -- JSON file with the mongo documents that will be upload to `$DATABASE.{collection}`
 - `indexConfig.json` -- File with Atlas Search Index configuration.
 - Additionally, you can add useful environment files such as a `.env` file.